-Baked Potatoes are easy to make and they are a delicious and fun way to prepare everyone’s favorite spud.
-Potatoes are baked until the skin is crisp, and the insides are soft, white, and fluffy.
+Baked Potatoes are easy to make and great served alongside a steak dinner or even grilled pork chops!
+Potatoes are baked until the skin is crisp, and the insides are soft and fluffy.

 Russet potatoes are the most commonly used for making baked potatoes, they have the fluffy starchy texture we love in a baked potato.